tylerc/react-tic-tac-toe/README.md

 📐 Setup
 --------

+1. Make sure you have a [recent Node.js version](https://nodejs.org) installed (I used 10.16.0)
-1. Run `npm install` in the root directory of this repo.
+2. Run `npm install` in the root directory of this repo.
+3. Install typescript if you don't have it already: `npm install -g typescript`.
-2. Then run `tsc` to compile all the TypeScript files.
+3. Then run `tsc` to compile all the TypeScript files.

 🚀 Running the Code
 -------------------